EECOLOR/scala-clean-code-patterns/src/main/scala/processes/README.md

 It is possible have multiple types of programs.
 In the above examples a program part extends `Method[ReturnType]`, it is however possible to combine multiple types.
 This is done using a type called `Coproduct`. `Coproduct` is similar to `Either`, but it operates on container types.
-We could have a `Coproduct` that represents an `String` in `F[_]` or `G[_]`.
+We could have a `Coproduct` that represents a `String` in `F[_]` or `G[_]`.
 With `Either` we can only represent `F[String]` or `G[String]` loosing the information that `F` and `G` are container types.